Bertram Gawronski: Research

 Gawronski's research investigates the mental processes underlying social judgments and social behavior.
 A central focus of his research concerns the interplay of automatic and controlled processes in attitudes, social cognition, and decision making.

 Gawronski's most influential work is the associative-propositional evaluation (APE) model (developed in collaboration with Galen Bodenhausen), a dual process theory that specifies the relation between explicit and implicit evaluations.
 A central assumption of the APE model is that spontaneous "implicit" evaluations and deliberate "explicit" evaluations are the product of two functionally distinct mental processes.
 Whereas implicit evaluations are assumed to be the outcome of associative processes, explicit evaluations are assumed to be the outcome of propositional processes.
 Associative processes are conceptualized as the activation of associations on the basis of feature similarity and spatio-temporal contiguity during learning.
 Propositional processes are defined as the validation of activated information on the basis of basic principles of cognitive consistency.
 The APE model has been instrumental in explaining diverging patterns of attitude change, including (a) changes in implicit but not explicit evaluations, (b) changes in explicit but not implicit evaluations, (c) corresponding changes in implicit and explicit evaluations, and (d) opposite changes in implicit and explicit evaluations.
 In 2011, the Council of Canadian Academies identified Gawronski and Bodenhausen's first article on the APE model as one of the 1% most frequently cited psychology papers worldwide published during the period of 2000–2008.
-Since its publication in 2006, this article has been cited more than 2000 times.
+Since its publication in 2006, this article has been cited more than 3000 times.

 In 2008, Gawronski's research received widespread attention in the popular media with a study that predicted future decisions of undecided voters by means of an implicit-association test (conducted in collaboration with Silvia Galdi and Luciano Arcuri at the University of Padova, Italy).
-The findings fueled debates about whether people can make decisions outside of conscious awareness, questioning a central idea underlying theories of rational choice.
+The findings fueled debates about whether people can make decisions outside of conscious awareness.
 In 2012, follow-up research by Gawronski and his colleagues qualified such a strong interpretation by showing that undecided individuals selectively search for information that is consistent with their implicit preferences, which in turn provides the basis for conscious decisions.